Healthy Homes Assessment Tamatea

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into in force on July 1, 2021?
-The landlords are now required to ensure their Tamatea rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy and all private rentals are required to be fully in compliance by July 1st 2024.
+Did you be aware that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords are now required to ensure that their Tamatea rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy and all private rentals must be completely certified by 1 July 2024.

-We will assess your rental property to determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessment, we’ll advise you or your property manager about any work required. needs to be done and provide an evaluation report with all the details required for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We can assess your rental property to determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessing, we will advise you or your property manager about the work that needs to be done, and offer the report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements in the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of as much as $7,200 and additional healthy homes related fines.
+Failure to fulfill the requirements to comply with the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and landlords who are not complying may be liable for as much as $7,200 and additional healthier homes connected fines.

 Call Now 0800 894 138